The Ultimate London Shopping Guide

 This British brand specializes in jeans and leather and anything made from combinations of the two – always featuring sober colors and understated cuts.
 It’s actually quite hard to describe the type of clothing on sale there… underground, hipster, New British?
 Just to give you an idea of what I mean: almost everything is brown, gray or black.
 All Saints stores are always worth a visit, if only on account of the shop design.
 There are at least 10 branches of All Saints in Central London alone, so you’re sure to find one wherever you happen to be.

-The first thing that strikes you about this store is the building: a half-timbered house in one of London’s most famous streets.
+The first thing that strikes you about this store is the building: a half-timbered Tudor-style house in one of London’s most famous streets.

 No shopping expedition to London would be complete without a visit to Liberty’s.
 It may be an exclusive brand, but it’s also an institution.
 The other special thing about Liberty’s is that it carries its own fabric range.
 That means you can buy fabrics by the yard that you won’t find anywhere else.
 If you want to add some British flair to your own home, you can arrange for your chairs to be re-upholstered there.
 Visitors to Liberty’s typically purchase scarves or cushions made from bespoke fabrics.
 This is an unusual, inspirational store that needs putting on your bucket list.

-The best port of call for souvenir hunters Fortnum & Mason is a mecca for tea, jam and British confectionery.
+The ideal port of call for souvenir hunters Fortnum & Mason is a mecca for tea, jam, and British confectionery.
 I have to confess to adoring this store.
 In my opinion, all visitors to London should call at a branch of Fortnum & Mason.
 This is a very up-market store so prices are high, but the quality is simply unbeatable.
 We just love the peach-flavored black tea.
 I can also highly recommend the chocolate chip cookies. 🙂

 This cult store in Shoreditch is a must for fans of second-hand clothes and anyone in search of gems from the past.
 Absolute Vintage is a London icon and timeless classic in a trendy location.
 But is vintage fashion really only for alternative people and hipsters?
 OF COURSE NOT!
-If we’re honest with ourselves, every trend comes back in fashion sooner or later, and in an age when we consume fashion like fast food, second-hand clothing is not only original and economical, but also eco-friendly.
+If we’re honest with ourselves, every trend comes back in fashion sooner or later, and in an age when we consume fashion like fast food, second-hand clothing is not only original and economical but also eco-friendly.

 I won’t lie: you’ll have to do a bit of digging to find something really worth buying, but there are some true gems hidden away in this little time machine.

-We weren’t sure whether to include TK Maxx in this list.
+We weren’t sure whether to include TK Maxx on this list.
 However, we didn’t want to keep it from you, as we know there are lots of people (including my mom!) who just love this store.
 The product range includes home accessories, clothing, and toys, as well as lots of practical items.

 Don’t expect to find any special brands here.
-This store specializes in ordinary clothing at much reduced prices.
+This store specialises in ordinary clothing at much reduced prices.
 If you’re looking for a dress to wear at a wedding or a special gift, this store can prove extremely useful.
 However, many of the items on display are also available from the London markets, where I personally find shopping much more fun.

 Bargain hunters need look no further than the London Designer Outlet, as here you can buy branded goods at big discounts.